terrablue/debris/README.md

 # Debris: A JavaScript Testing Framework

-Debris is a supercharged testing framework with support for fixtures, asynchronicity and spaced testing.
+Debris is a JavaScript testing framework with support for fixtures, asynchronicity and spaced testing.

 ## Features